williamlwallace/travel-ea/doc/user_manual.md

 - Clicking cancel will hide the log in form and display the log in sign up buttons again
 - Pressing the Log In button before filling out the email and/or password fields will display warnings that the fields must be filled out
-- Entering an email that isn't registered will display an error message in red saying "Email: <the email address> is not registered!"
-- Entering a registered email address with an incorrect password will display the error message "Incorrect password!"
+- Entering a email address with an incorrect password or an unrregistered email will display the error message "Unauthorised"
 - Entering a registered email with its corresponding password will log the user in and take them to the home page at /home